sgunadhya/blog/content/review/fahrenheit_451.md

 ### Characters

 * The protagonist of this novel is a fire fighter, Guy Montag.
 He is an archetypical Hero who goes on a Hero's Journey.
  His internal struggle is the crux of the novel.
 He is in denial with the reality, becomes disillusioned with the status quo after witnessing death of his friend and a gruesome arson of an old lady's house, and rebels.
 * Mildred, Montag's wife is used to her routine life.
 She is emotionally distant from Montag.
 In a way, she's the model citizen of the city.
 She disapproves of Montag's **itch** to make sense of the world and regain his lost humanism.
 She enjoys watching TV on her
  Parlour walls and racing her car to clear her head.
 * Claire is a young cheerful girl who's curious about the world that had been.
 She's an ***odd duck*** who enjoys human interaction and rejoices in nature.
 * Beatty is the chief of Firemen staff.
-He is an archetypical Father figure and a Trickster.
+He is an archetypal Father figure and a Trickster.
 He is presumably well read but abides by the rules.
-* Faber and Granger are archetypical Old Wise men and Rebel who are former professors but try to hide their former identities.
+* Faber and Granger are archetypal Old Wise men and Rebel who are former professors but try to hide their former identities.
 * Strange creatures and gadgets are tropes of scifi novels.
 There's a mechanical hound, an eight legged bag of chemicals which is programmed to track and punish the law breakers.

 ### Plot